ghostery/trackerdb/docs/categories.md

 ## Social Media

 Features related to social media platforms.
+For example, a script used to embed a content feed on another site.

 ## Utilities